Ernst Uthoff Biefang

-Ernst Uthoff Biefang (1904-1993) was a German-born Chilean ballet dancer, choreographer, and director.
-He danced for Kurt Jooss's company alongside his future wife, Lola Botka, and Rudolf Pescht.
+Ernst Uthoff Biefang (28 December 1904, Duisburg, German Empire – 19 February 1993, Santiago, Chile) was a German-born Chilean ballet dancer, choreographer, and director.
+Uthoff danced for Kurt Jooss's company alongside his future wife, Lola Botka, and Rudolf Pescht.
 In 1945, the trio co-founded the Chilean National Ballet.
 Uthoff won the National Prize of Art of Chile in 1984.

+Uthoff and Botka had two sons, including the choreographer, dancer and director Michael Uthoff.